Hofled/electron-angular-template/README.md

 # ElectronAngularTemplate

-This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 8.3.20.
+This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 10.2.0.

-## Development server

-Run `ng serve` for a dev server.
-Navigate to `http://localhost:4200/`.
-The app will automatically reload if you change any of the source files.

 ## Code scaffolding

 Run `ng generate component component-name` to generate a new component.
 You can also use `ng generate directive|pipe|service|class|guard|interface|enum|module`.

+## Development application

+TODO - complete this section for how to run the development application.

 ## Build

-Run `ng build` to build the project.
-The build artifacts will be stored in the `dist/` directory.
-Use the `--prod` flag for a production build.
+TODO - complete this section for how to build the application, and package a distributable executable Electron application.

 ## Running unit tests